ekernf01/ekernf01.github.io/_posts/2022-06-20-impossible_1_aicbic.md

 tags: stat_ml
 ---

-This is part of a series on [disturbing impossibility theorems](impossible_0).

 A previous mentor of mine said that compression, inference, and prediction are all the same goal: doing better at one lets you do better at the others.
 There's a lot of substance to that statement -- check out [the Hansen and Yu model selection work](https://www.seas.upenn.edu/~cis520/papers/mdl_hanson_yu.pdf) for a place to start relating compression with prediction and inference -- but I definitely read too much into this at the time.
 Now, I'm starting to realize that you *do* have to make choices sometimes; you have to set a priority for prediction or inference.
 The biggest thing convincing me of this is Yuhong Yang's "[Can the strengths of AIC and BIC be shared?](http://users.stat.umn.edu/~yangx374/papers/Pre-Print_2003-10_Biometrika.pdf)".

 Yang considers linear regression

 $$Y_i = \Phi(X_i)^T\theta + \epsilon_i$$